AliceWonderMiscreations/CacheInterfaceAPCu/SODIUM.md

 servers run on modern Intel Xeon processors with the AES-NI instruction set that give hardware acceleration to the AES-256-GCM cipher.

+I do *not* believe the encryption and decryption of cached data will be the performance bottleneck in your web application, not on relatively modern hardware anyway.

 Security Appendix
 =================

 Secret Key Security
 -------------------